beastaugh/js-programming-slides/one/02_operators_and_expressions.md

 * `==` and `!=` perform _type coercion_
 * Use `===` and `!==` for equality and inequality tests
 * `&&` and `||` are short-circuit operators
+* Short-circuit operations evaluate to the stopping expression

 !SLIDE bullets incremental
 # Expressions